MI Tax-Deductibility

 3. Are there any occupancy restrictions?

-The deduction applies to a “qualified residence.”.
-Generally, that includes the taxpayer’s principal residence and up to one other residence selected by the taxpayer for purposes of the deduction for qualified residence interest.
+The deduction applies to a “qualified residence.”
+Generally, that includes the taxpayer’s principal residence and up to one other residence selected by the taxpayer for the interest deduction.
 Note: The other residence must be used for personal purposes by the taxpayer for 14 days or 10% of the days during the tax year that the unit is rented for fair value, whichever is greater, among other tax code criteria.

 4. Are investor loans eligible?